-- 21.2.1 Where the risks identified are low, the law firm shall conduct simplified due diligence measures unless there is a suspicion of activities related to any identified risks in which case enhanced customer due diligence measures shall be undertaken. - 21.1.4 The procedures require a law firm to establish to its satisfaction that it is dealing with a legitimate person (natural, corporate or legal) and verify the identity of those persons who have authority to conduct business through any facility provided.
-Whenever possible, the prospective client should be interviewed personally.
+- 21.2.1.
+Where the risks identified are low, the accounting firm shall conduct simplified due diligence measures unless there is a suspicion of activities related to any identified risks in which case enhanced customer due diligence measures shall be undertaken. - 21.2.2 The procedures require an accounting firm to establish to its satisfaction that it is dealing with a legitimate person (natural, corporate or legal) and verify the identity of those persons who have authority to conduct business through any facility provided.
+Whenever possible, the prospective client should be interviewed personally. - 21.2.3 Ultimately, simplified due diligence procedures should ensure that the firm is satisfied with the identity and existence of the client; that the proper authorisations exist for the prescribed financial services being sought by the customer/client, including that the person seeking to conduct the affairs of the entity, in a relevant case, is duly authorised to do so.